This article covers the following data field settings:

 The listed category will disappear and the user will be able to enter a new category.

-Once the name of the new category has been entered, click on the Submit Category icon (green plus) to save the new category.
+Once the name of the new category has been entered, click on the apply changes (check) to save the new category.

 Once a category has been added it will be available in the category drop-down list.